bjodah/pycompilation/README.md

 pycompilation
 =========

-pycompilation bundles python convenience classes and function for performing compilation and linking on the fly from python.
-Developed with codegeneration, compilation and import (meta-programming) of math related problems using the SymPy package.
+pycompilation bundles python convenience classes and functions for performing compilation and linking on the fly from python.
+Developed with code-generation, compilation and import (meta-programming) of math related problems using the SymPy package in mind.

 # Templating

-Mako comes highly recommended as template engine and a convenience method is provided in helpers:
+Mako comes highly recommended as a template engine.
+For easier usage, a convenience method is provided in ``pycompilation.util``:
-`render_template_to(...)` which makes use of template files convenient for code generation.
+``render_template_to(...)``

 # License
 Open Soucrce.
 Released under the very permissive simplified (2-clause) BSD license.
-See LICENCE.tx for further details.
+See LICENSE.tx for further details.

 # Examples
 All files named *_main.py in examples/ show how pycompilation can be used.